NBA Trade Rumors: Celtics Might Trade Up To Draft Mo Bamba, According To ‘Sporting News’

 — SLAM Magazine (@SLAMonline) May 30, 2018

 Given how well rookie forward Jayson Tatum played in the regular season, and how he turned things up in the playoffs with a team-leading 18.5 points per game, the third-overall pick in last year’s NBA Draft is almost sure to stay in Boston, the Sporting News speculated.
-And while not a trade rumor per se, the publication hinted that things are “less certain” with guard/forward Jaylen Brown and point guard Terry Rozier, the latter of whom averaged 16.5 points, 5.7 assists, and 5.3 rebounds in the playoffs while filling in for the injured Kyrie Irving.
+And while not a trade rumor, per se, the publication hinted that things are “less certain” with guard/forward Jaylen Brown and point guard Terry Rozier, the latter of whom averaged 16.5 points, 5.7 assists, and 5.3 rebounds in the playoffs while filling in for the injured Kyrie Irving.

 As Brown and Rozier are expected to see less playing time when Irving and small forward Gordon Hayward, who missed all but the first five minutes of the 2017-18 season due to injury, return, that could mean a trade featuring one or both of them is possible, despite their fan favorite status.

-According to the Sporting News, Brown would be the more desirable of the two in a theoretical trade-up for Mo Bamba, as the Grizzlies and the Mavericks already have Mike Conley and Dennis Smith Jr., respectively, as their starting point guards.
+According to the Sporting News, Brown would be the more desirable of the two in a theoretical trade-up for Mo Bamba, as the Grizzlies and the Mavericks already have Mike Conley and Dennis Smith, Jr., respectively, as their starting point guards.
 With the Celtics strong at all positions except center, this could also mean Boston gives up this year’s 27th overall pick, and at least one potentially high selection in the 2019 draft, based on the publication’s proposed scenario.